 SCEE will ensure that temporary surface water from rain events is managed appropriately and pumped/diverted into temporary sumps as required.
-This will be re-used as dust suppression water.
+This will be re-used as dust suppression water, or diverted via bioswale to the surrounding ecosystem.

 SCEE will ensure that no SCEE generated construction materials are left in creeks, riverbeds or on the banks of watercourses.
 If potential contaminants are believed to have reached natural drainage channels SCEE will contact Synergy representative to initiate watersampling procedures.